Tae0Lee/Bachelor_thesis/README.md

 Furthermore, I provide various examples of lax and strong covariance rings.
 Leavitt path algebras and Steinberg algebras appears as common examples of them.

-It is pretty fun to look noncommutative geometry and algebra with the perspective of bicategory.
+It is pretty funny to look at noncommutative geometry and algebra with the perspective of bicategory.

 If you are intereseted, check my thesis out!